hashcloak/noir-fixed-point/README.md

 ## Usage

-To create a fixed-point number, multiply the original value by the scale 2^16 and store the resulting integer:
+To create a fixed-point number, divide the original value by 2^16 and store the resulting integer:
 ```rust
 let value = Quantized::new(65536); // Represents 65536 / 2^16 = 1.0
 let small_value = Quantized::new(32768); // Represents 32768 / 2^16 = 0.5